nikita-telkar/Projects/UBC STAT540 Project/README.md

+# My project for UBC's [STAT540 Statistical Methods for High Dimensional Biology](http://stat540-ubc.github.io/) Course

-# Analysing DNA methylation & gene expression patterns in systemic lupus erythematosus (SLE)
+## Analysing DNA methylation & gene expression patterns in systemic lupus erythematosus (SLE)
-## A project by the GINNS for STAT540
+**A project by the GINNS for STAT540**

 ***